Wolox/tech-guides/backend/backend-standard-and-best-practices.md

 * **401 UNAUTHORIZED**: The client must authenticate itself to get the requested response.
 * **403 FORBIDDEN**: Incorrect level of authorization to use a specific resource.
 * **404 NOT FOUND**: Specified resource was not found.
-* **422 UNPROCESSABLE ENTITY**: Must be used when the server cannot handle the request as is.
+* **422 UNPROCESSABLE ENTITY**: Must be used when the server cannot handle the request as it is.
 For example, a parameter image cannot be read correctly or some required parameters are missing.
 * **500 INTERNAL SERVER ERROR**: An internal server error has occurred which it does not know how to handle.
 Avoid using this manually and use a more descriptive code instead.

 You can read more about this and other status codes in [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).